 Use your Hazard Warning Light System any time you have to stop off the road or on the side of the road, day or night.
 A hard-to-see vehicle can result in an injury or accident.
-Another vehicle could run into you if you do not set your flashers and follow the placement of emergency signals per FMCSR 392 22 on.
-Headlights will turn on if the windshield wipers are turned on.
-Manually turning the headlights on and then off will override this function until the next time the vehicle is turned on.
+Another vehicle could run into you if you do not set your flashers and follow the placement of emergency signals per FMCSR 392.22.